 Hi, I am going to Rye next week.
 Does anyone know where and what time is best to watch seals? … more

 The Rye Harbour Nature Reserve is approximately 1.4 miles south east of Rye, signposted off the A259.
-There is a … more
+There is a free car park at Rye Harbour.
+There is a network of foot paths that allow the reserve to be visited … more